Short Online Course in Cinematography

 Does the program include live sessions with the faculty?

 There are no live sessions included as part of this program.
 However for live sessions and on campus specialization workshops, please check our Advanced Certificate in Filmmaking program

 INR 15,000 (Inclusive of all taxes)

-Completion of this program will earn you a 10% discount on the Filmmaking Advanced Certificate Program.
+Completion of this program will earn you a 10% discount on one of the Advanced Certificate Program.
 For more info please click here.

 - No work experience is required to apply for any of the programs

 - It is recommended that applicants have cleared Xth grade or equivalent

 - All candidates need to have reading and speaking proficiency in English